taichi-dev/taichi/docs/debugging.rst

         print('v =', v)
         #=> v = [3, 4]

-For now, Taichi-scope ``print`` support string, scalar, vector, matrix expressions as argument.
+For now, Taichi-scope ``print`` supports string, scalar, vector, and matrix expressions as the argument.
 ``print`` in Taichi-scope maybe a little different from the ones in Python-scope, see below.

 .. warning::